 In Tucson, Jim and I saw Matt Tavares at a workshop for illustrators of children’s baseball books, and we have never seen a more enthusiastic, joyful fan of baseball ever!
 This delight for, and exhilaration over the sport comes through in all of his books.
 Ted Williams is a perfect subject for Tavares since Williams also had so much enthusiasm for the game.

 Tavares tells what a hero Williams was, in spite of his reputation for being a jerk by throwing tantrums, cursing, dissing the fans, and so on.
 But most baseball fans have excused him, because he was just too good not to appreciate.
-He was Tavares’ father’s childhood idol, and one of Jim’s as well.
+He was Tavares’ father’s childhood idol, and one of my husband Jim’s as well.

 The illustrations (watercolor, gouache, and pencil), also by Tavares, are up to the author/illustrator’s usual high standards in terms of historical authenticity and the ability to capture action and convey emotions.
 When Jim looked at the pictures he exclaimed, “Yeah!
 That’s Williams exactly!”